AVAILABLE SECTIONS ON THIS PAGE:

 NAS may not have photographs of certain time periods or subject matters as these were not transferred or donated to us.
 If you are unable to find what you are looking for, you may wish to refer to other photograph databases such as National Library Board's PictureSg and Singapore Tourism Board's digital library.

 HOW DO I SEARCH?

 You can search either using the basic or advanced search feature.
 A basic search is useful if you are starting out with your research and you would like to find as many records as possible that are relevant to a particular subject or theme.
 Should you wish to define specific search parameters, please click on the 'Advanced Search' tab, where you can search for records by selecting a particular source from the drop-down list.
 The Advanced Search will also allow you to search by a particular accession or microfilm number.

 HOW DO I VIEW RECORDS?

-Both the metadata and low resolution copies of posters are made available on the database.
+Both the metadata and low resolution copies of photographs are made available on the database.
+For selected photographs featuring important personalities, only thumbnails are made available on the database.

 HOW DO I REQUEST FOR COPIES OF RECORDS?